goodv1ce/goodv1ce/README.md

-👋 Hi, I’m @goodv1ce.
+👋 Hi, I’m @goodv1ce
-👀 I’m interested in site developing, web-design and C++ programmingю 🌱 I’m currently learning C++ю
+👀 I’m interested in site developing, web-design and C++ programming 🌱 I’m currently learning C++.
-📫 You can reach me by:
+📫 You can reach me by
 email: andriy.lysak.2003@gmail.com
+or
 telegram: @goodvice

 <!---